bitsofcotton/p0/README.md

     ./p0 <range> < data.txt
     # range < 0 for arctan(input) prediction,
     # 0 < range for plain prediction.
+    # the range actually used is range! .

 # Proof
 If original function is in C1, there exists f(z+\bar{z}) in C1 on z in C.